 In demanding situations at work, home, or on the road, savor a sweet, soothing cup of tea to quickly restore balance.

-Organic Calming Vata Tea — Specifically formulated to balance Vata, the Ayurvedic herbs in this organic calming tea (licorice, ginger, cardamom and cinnamon) will help settle your mind, relax your body and aid digestion.
+Specifically formulated to balance Vata, the Ayurvedic herbs in Organic Calming Vata Tea (licorice, ginger, cardamom and cinnamon) will help settle your mind, relax your body and aid digestion.

-Worry Free Tea — Herb-and-spice blend formulated to help stabilize the emotions, calm the mind and soothe frayed nerves.
+Worry Free Tea is a herb-and-spice blend formulated to help stabilize the emotions, calm the mind and soothe frayed nerves.
 Worry Free Tea helps balance and calm your mind, emotions, brain and nerves.

 Find Body-Mind Balance